aditisaraswat10/Cloud-COmputing/readme.md

 # Genius/Lyrics App

-This app is a lyrics app which retrieves the lyrics information of songs from any specific artist from external APIs.
+This application retrieves the lyrics of songs from any specific artist using external APIs.
-The app also has an internal API where you have the ability to view, add and delete existing song entries that in the app.
+The app also has an internal API where you have the ability to view, add and delete existing song entries in the app.
 Information is returned in a JSON format.

 ## Getting Started